mungewell/pico-timecode/README.md

 occassional lock-ups, and I couldn't figure it out.... anyhow they're smarter than me and the `RPI_PICO-20240105-v1.22.1.uf2` release works fine.

-Mk-1 of the audio inteface is built, and I was able to Jam with the LTC from my Sync-IO, and feed the regenerated LTC to an Evertz 5300 LTC Analyzer.
+A prototype audio inteface is built, and I was able to Jam with the LTC from my Sync-IO, and feed the regenerated LTC to an Evertz 5300 LTC Analyzer.
 After Jam the LTC is spot on, but (as expected) 'drifted off' as time went by.